Laura Weyrich

 Most Recent Publications

 Don H.K.
-Ketagoda, Peter Varga, Tracy R. Fitzsimmons, Nicole Moore, Laura S. Weyrich, Peter S. Zilm, 2024, Journal of Microbiological Methods
+Ketagoda, Peter Varga, Tracy R. Fitzsimmons, Nicole E. Moore, Laura S. Weyrich, Peter S. Zilm, 2024, Journal of Microbiological Methods

 Oral microbiome research from a public health perspective and implications for oral health